 Let me point out how CHEAP that is:

 - How much was your last dry-cleaning bill?
-I don’t know about you, but the last time I had 2 silk tops, a jacket and a dress dry cleaned it came out over $100 all on its own.
+I don’t know about you, but the last time I had 2 silk tops, a jacket and a dress dry cleaned it came out over $100.
 Not to mention the hassle of dropping it off and picking it up from the cleaners.

-- I would have no need to check a bag at the airport, saving at least $50 on checked bag fees EACH WAY.
+- I wouldn’t need to check a bag at the airport, saving at least $50 on checked bag fees EACH WAY.